 Doctors advise pregnant women not to use any drugs because they might harm the growing fetus.
 Although one animal study has linked marijuana use to loss of the fetus very early in pregnancy, two studies in humans found no association between marijuana use and early pregnancy loss.
 More research is necessary to fully understand the effects of marijuana use on pregnancy.

 Some scientific studies have found that babies born to women who use marijuana during their pregnancies display altered responses to visual stimulation, increased tremors and a high-pitched cry, which may indicate problems with nervous system development.
-During pre- and early school years, marijuana-exposed children have been reported to exhibit more behavioral problems and difficulties with sustained attention and memory than nonexposed children.
+During preschool and early school years, marijuana-exposed children have been reported to exhibit more behavioral problems and difficulties with sustained attention and memory than unexposed children.

 Effects on the Brain

 THC affects the nerve cells in the part of the brain where memories are formed.
-This makes it hard for the user to recall recent events (such as what happened a few minutes ago).
-It is hard to learn while high—a working short-term memory is required for learning and performing tasks that call for more than one or two steps.
+This makes it hard for the user to recall recent events or to learn anything.
+Short-term memory is required for learning and for performing tasks that call for more than one or two steps.

-Among a group of longtime heavy marijuana users in Costa Rica, researchers found that the people had great trouble when asked to recall a short list of words (a standard test of memory).
-People in that study group also found it very hard to focus their attention on the tests given to them.
+Researchers studying a group of longtime heavy marijuana users in Costa Rica found that they had great trouble when asked to recall a short list of words (a standard test of memory).
+They also had difficulty focusing their attention on the tests given to them.

 As people age, they normally lose nerve cells in a region of the brain that is important for remembering events.
 Chronic exposure to THC may hasten the age-related loss of these nerve cells.
 In one study, researchers found that rats exposed to THC every day for eight months (about one-third of their life span) showed a loss of brain cells comparable to rats that were twice their age.
 It is not known whether a similar effect occurs in humans.
 Researchers are still learning about the many ways that marijuana could affect the brain.